 SPA 101.
-INTRODUCTORY SPANISH I (4 credits) PREREQUISITE: As required by college.
+INTRODUCTORY SPANISH I (4 credits) PREREOUISITE: As required by college.

 This course provides an introduction to Spanish.
 Topics include the development of basic communication skills and the acquisition of basic knowledge of the cultures of Spanish-speaking areas.
-Alabama Community College System Transfer Code A knowledge of the cultures of Spanish-speaking areas.
 Alabama Community College System Transfer Code A